 But enough about why you have to Zwift.
 In order to be able to use Zwift, a number of things are needed, such as a turbo trainer or suitable sensors.

 Below is a list of things you really need to get going, as well as a few items which can make it more enjoyable or realistic.
-We explain what to look for and whether you really need it for each item.
+We’ll explain what to look in each item for and whether it is really necessary to have.

 - Turbo trainer or rollers

 - Cadence sensor and speed sensor with ANT+ or Bluetooth

 - Windows PC, Mac, Apple TV, iPad/iPhone or Android tablet/phone